2024 European Parliament election in Malta

 The 2024 European Parliament election was held in Malta on 8 June 2024 in tandem with local elections.
-It was the fifth election to the European Parliament.
-Malta will elect 6 of the 720 Members of the European Parliament.
-EU citizens aged 16 and over were entitled to vote, provided they have registered to do so.
-Six different political parties had announced their participation, only 2 of these won seats in the last election those being the Labour Party and the Nationalist Party, with 4 and 2 seats respectively.
+It was the fifth election to the European Parliament, electing 6 of the 720 Members of the European Parliament.
+EU citizens aged 16 and over were entitled to vote, provided they registered to do so.
+While 6 different political parties announced their participation, only the Labour Party and the Nationalist Party won seats, as in the last election in which they won 4 and 2 seats respectively.
+In this election, they each won 3 seats, Labour losing 1 and the Nationalists gaining 1.